lux-org/lux/doc/source/advanced/datatype.rst

 Quantitative
 ------------
-The Quantitative data type is used when there is a count or measure of a certain attribute.
+The quantitative data type is used when there is a count or measure of a certain attribute.
 In the example above, the column `AcceptanceRate` is quantitative because it is a measure.
 Also, any aggregate such as means and medians will be categorized as quantitative.
 Usually, Lux is able to compute Correlations between two quantitative columns or show the distribution of each column.